 And you shall keep guard over the sanctuary and over the altar, that there may never again be wrath on the people of Israel.
 (Numbers 18:5,7)

 An Israelite couldn’t simply waltz into the tabernacle and present a sacrifice on the altar.
-Unless they wanted to die.
+That is, unless they wanted to die.
+Unless they wanted to uncork the fury of a pure and holy God.
+Unless they wanted to come face-to-face with the One who terrified the angels.
 The holiness of God kept the sinful Israelites out of the holy places.

 The Levites and priests kept guard over the sanctuary and the altar.
 There could be no playing around on the job.
+No dozing.
+No half-hearted days.
 Life and death were on the line.
-If an unauthorized person managed to bust into the temple the results could be disastrous.
+If an unauthorized person managed to bust into the temple, the results could be disastrous.
 Wrath.